Bugzymp4/Hyprland-dots/README.md

 Bugzy’s Hyprland Dots

-These are my personal Hyprland dotfiles.
+These are my personal Hyprland dotfiles some stuff used by others.
 Follow the steps below to set everything up.

 Installation